shmily1012/Coral-Reef-Survival-Simulator/docs/design_doc.md

    - Health responds dynamically to player actions and random events.

 3. **Random Events:**
-   - Events like storms, pollution, or algae blooms occur each round, impacting health.
+   - Events like storms, pollution, algae blooms, or tsunamis occur randomly between rounds, with timing varying to create an unpredictable and engaging challenge for players.
+   - Events increase in intensity as the game progresses.
+Later rounds introduce more challenging and impactful events to keep players engaged and tested.
-   - Positive events (e.g., new coral growth) provide health boosts.
+   - Positive events (e.g., new coral growth, increased fish biodiversity, or the introduction of new marine species) provide health boosts and enrich the ecosystem, making the reef more vibrant and dynamic.

 4. **Visual Feedback:**
    - Background visuals update to reflect reef health (e.g., thriving coral or a dying reef).